 The texture of the coat will be Wool, Fleece, or Hair.

-The most common coat is the Fleece.
+The most common coat is the Fleece type.
 It is wavy or shaggy fur that is low to non-shedding.
-The next most common is the curly Wool coat, and this is the tight curls like a poodle and non-shedding.
+The next most common is the curly Wool type coat, and this is the tight curls like a poodle and non-shedding.
 The Hair coat is flat and mostly straight and will be shed periodically.
-The best way to deal with this is regular grooming to reduce dander and fur shedding around your home.
+The best way to deal with this is daily brushing and regular grooming to reduce dander and fur shedding around your home.

 Labradoodle Vs Goldendoodle Sizes